Mental health speaker, author, and founder of Inspiring My Generation — on a mission to make healing accessible.

 In 2019, I became a three-time suicide attempt survivor.
 One week later, I left the psychiatric unit with a decision: to stay and fight for my life.

 That same year, I lost my uncle — the one who helped me hold on — to suicide.
+That loss broke me open.
+I started writing.
+Speaking.
+Creating.
+And eventually, I founded Inspiring My Generation.

 This isn’t just work.
 It’s who I am.
 It’s why I stay.